paul-hammant/tbd/content/game-changers/index.md

 low-defect delivery of multiple applications and services.
 Each of those having release cadence chosen by the dev+biz team in question.

+Rachel Potvin presented on the same topic a couple of months later in "Why Google Stores Billions of Lines of Code in a Single Repository"{{< ext url="https://www.youtube.com/watch?v=W71BTkUbdqE" >}}.

 # References elsewhere

 <a id="showHideRefs" href="javascript:toggleRefs();">show references</a>